nyxtom/takiban/README.md

 Focus on the essentials.
 Clarity comes from reduced complexity

 ### **Collaborative Growth**
-Continuous learning and shared improvement through open collaboration.
+Continuous improvement thrives on a commitment to teamwork

 ---------------------